Healthcare Fraud Defense & Anti-Kickback Statute Defense

 CMS Administrative Actions and Medicare Billing Privilege Suspension

-CMS has the authority to suspend Medicare billing privileges, revoke Medicare enrollment, impose payment suspensions, and refer providers for exclusion from federal healthcare programs — administrative actions that can be financially devastating to a medical practice and that often run in parallel with criminal investigations.
+CMS has the authority to suspend Medicare billing privileges, revoke Medicare enrollment, impose payment suspensions, and refer providers for exclusion from federal healthcare programs.
+These administrative actions can be financially devastating to a medical practice and often run in parallel with criminal investigations.

 The firm defends healthcare providers and medical professionals against CMS administrative actions and works to protect billing privileges and program enrollment while the underlying investigation or civil case is ongoing.